tmllull/raspi/mountDevices/README.md

-#Mount USB or HDD on Raspi
+#Automount USB or HDD on Raspi

 Without connect your USB or HDD, use fdisk -l to see the devices